HybridESM/HybridESMBench/README.md

 Only last 20 years of data is used.
 No data from years prior to 1979 is used.

+### Sanity checks

+Only last 20 years of data is used.
+No data from years prior to 1979 is used.

 ### Time series

 Shown is the global mean of the data.
 No data from years prior to 1979 is used.